sodavinchheng/sodavinchheng/README.md

 - Database management across PostgreSQL and MySQL
 - Cloud storage solutions and serverless architectures
 - Infrastructure as Code and containerization with Docker

-### 🚀 **Full-Stack & Mobile Expertise**

-- End-to-end development from web applications to mobile apps
-- Cross-platform mobile development with React Native and Flutter
-- RESTful API design with Python/Django and Node.js
-- Modern frontend frameworks with server-side rendering
-- Native mobile app deployment to App Store and Google Play
-- Cloud deployment and DevOps practices

 ---